 In its third season, Chicago is the first U.S. city Interrupt visited.

 The episode airing on November 3 featured Chicago’s art scene and its response to the city’s ills – gun violence, segregation, and income inequalities plaguing our area.
 So why Chicago?
 Director Karen Cho noted: “Since 2003, there have been more American lives lost to gun bullets [in Chicago] than there have been in the Afghan and Iraq wars combined.”
 And artist Malcolm London said: “Chicago to me is the perfect representation of America because of the blatant hypocrisy that it holds.
 Downtown, we have an extreme amount of wealth, and 10 miles in any direction you have young people being buried before they turn 13 years old.”
-The program cited Donald Trump’s election as a tipping point, and said Chicago fits the narrative perfectly – and protests about him were a and the murder of LaQuan McDonald by police were a focal point of the show.
+The program cited Donald Trump’s election as a tipping point, and said Chicago fits the narrative perfectly – and protests about him and the murder of LaQuan McDonald by police were a focal point of the show.

 As a lot of you know, Trump and right-wing conservatives typically single out and bash Chicago for its gun violence problem and other urban ills, and use the city as a code word for black people, despite the city ranking fourth in the country in total African-American TV homes (and falling.)